-(a) Permit Exemptions.
-Only the following wells are exempted from obtaining a Drilling/Operating Permit and shall be registered in accordance with Rule 5.1(b):

-(1) drilling or operating a well, used solely for domestic use, or for providing water for livestock or poultry, if the well is drilled, completed, or equipped so that it is incapable of producing more than 25,000 gallons per day, or is completed with production pipe less than 2 inches in diameter;

-(2) the drilling of a water well used solely to supply water for a drilling rig that is actively engaged in drilling or exploration operations for an oil or gas well permitted by the Railroad Commission of Texas, provided that the person holding the permit is responsible for drilling and operating the water well and the water well is located on the same lease or field associated with the drilling rig.
+- (a) Permit Exemptions.
+Only the following wells are exempt from obtaining a Drilling/Operating Permit and shall be registered in accordance with Rule 5.1(b). - (1) The drilling or operating a well, used solely for domestic use, or for providing water for livestock or poultry: - (A) if the well is drilled, completed, or equipped so that it is incapable of producing more than 17.5 gallons per minute or, - (B) if the well is drilled and completed with production pipe less than 2 inches in diameter or, - (C) windmills and solar wells producing 17.5 gallons per minute or less. - (2) The drilling of a water well used solely to supply water for a drilling rig that is actively engaged in drilling or exploration operations for an oil or gas well permitted by the Railroad Commission of Texas, provided that the person holding the permit is responsible for drilling and operating the water well and the water well is located on the same lease or field associated with the drilling rig.
 All wells drilled and registered are required to meet water well spacing requirements in Rule 8.